An approach to demo 5G

 Our team followed HCD process by first conducting user research.
 After synthesizing inspiring insights from survey and data-based research, we understood our target audience by creating personas and user journey map.
 We defined the problem as well as the design goal and jumped into the ideation phase.
 From sketches all the way into fidelity prototypes, we gradually created a unique and immersive experience of the interaction between Toronto Blue Jays and average Canadian with the help of Rogers 5G.

 We talked to potential customers and experts in the 5G field to learn about the space.
-Also we did market research and competitive analysis.
+Besides, we also did market research and competitive analysis.

 Understanding the people